AndreaCrotti/meta-programming-talk/meta.rst

 Metaclasses
 ===========

 ..
-TODO: Should I explain the difference between Python2 and Python3? (maybe or maybe not)

-..
-Before we talk about metaclasses it is worth to mention that while they are very powerful
-.. they are also in most of the cases not necessary, and if overused they might cause
-.. serious maintainability issues, your present and future colleagues might hate you very hard.
+Before we talk about metaclasses it is worth to mention that while they are very powerful they are also in most of the cases not necessary, and if overused they might cause serious maintainability issues, your present and future colleagues might hate you very hard.

 - every class type is *type*